JoaStuart/christmas-challenge-2024/README.md

 # File server

+<sub>This repo was originally a submission to the CrazyCo Christmas Challenge 2024.
+After nothing happened for months, I decided to make my own repo for it.</sub>

 This is my entry to the [2024 Christmas Coding Challenge by CrazyCo](CHALLENGE.md).
 If you just want to run this application yourself and not read tons of text, feel free to head down to [How to run](#how-to-run).